inbo/whip/docs/syntax.md

 regex: # No example yet
 ```

+## Defining scope

+By default, whip specifications are field-based (i.e. the apply to the whole content of a single field) and independent from other fields.
+There are two methods to change that scope: `delimitedvalues` restricts the scope of specifications to individual delimited values within a field, while `if` makes specifications dependent on the value in another field.

 ### delimitedvalues

 Environment wrapper to work on delimited data within a field.
 Will alter the evaluation of all specifications to work with the delimited data instead of the whole string.
 Requires `delimiter`.